mapbox/geojson-rewind/HELP.md

 options:

-    --counterclockwise
+    --clockwise

-    if specified, set outer ring to counterclockwise and inner rings to clockwise
+    if specified, set outer ring to clockwise and inner rings to counterclockwise